Retrieval augmentation of large language models for lay language generation: Discussion

 The GPSS algorithm searches for external content by calculating the lexical similarity between the source and target sentences using the ROUGE score.
-However, this might lose helpful information at the semantic level when meanings but not terms overlap.
+However, this may fail to recognize alignment at the semantic level when meanings but not terms overlap.
 To address this challenge, end-to-end approaches that can learn embedding-derived similarities from the source and target and classify the external content accordingly may be worth exploring.
-Since language models pre-trained in the medical domain have achieved state-of-the-art performance on several biomedical NLP tasks, exploring the benefits of those models is an important direction for future work.
-Regarding lay language generation, one remaining challenge that could be a future direction of our work is directly applying retrieval-augmented methods to full-length abstracts instead of the background sections.
+Since language models pre-trained in the medical domain have achieved state-of-the-art performance on several biomedical NLP tasks, exploring the benefits of these models is an important direction for future work.
+Regarding lay language generation, one remaining challenge that is a possible direction for future work involves directly applying retrieval-augmented methods to full-length abstracts instead of the background sections.
 Also, it would be intriguing yet challenging to generate LLS for different education levels.
-One potential solution may be incorporating a reward function for readability, interpretability or plainness metrics.
+One potential solution may be incorporating a reward function that responds to readability, interpretability, or plainness metrics.

+LLMs show promise in the realm of lay language generation.
+While the outputs from LLMs may not align closely with the target, the produced text is notably easy to comprehend.
+This ability to simplify addresses a key challenge in the existing lay language generation datasets, which typically offer only a single target.
+This suggests the potential to develop a pipeline that first broadens the source and then tailors the content for varying levels of readability.
+Moreover, the less-than-optimal performance of LLMs underscores the potential of exploring few-shot learning further.
+Finally, incorporating Wiki-definitions could be problematic for LLMs operating in a zero-shot learning mode.
+For those wishing to employ retrieval-augmented methods with LLMs, a more judicious selection of external resources or a thorough vetting of the incorporated resources is imperative.